regojoyson/cartesian-cordinate-system/README.md

 # Dev Build

 	How to run the application in Dev
-		1. Package - gradle build
+		1. Package - gradle clean build
+		2. Test - gradle test
-		2. Run the System - gradle bootrun
+		3. Run the System - gradle bootrun

+## Unit Test (For Dev)

+      1. Test cases result are found inside the \build\reports\tests\test\index.html  post build/test.

-# Test/Sample URL (For Dev)
+## Postman (For Dev)

-	 find the postman collection in the root folder.
+      1. Import the json file in the Postman Collection from src/test/postman/cartesian-coordinate-system.postman_collection.json and run the Unit Tests for testing the API's